darrenks/nibbles/docs/tutorial_ancillary.md

 You may have multiple `~` in a row to create three tuples or higher.

+If a tuple is to be used as an argument to a function, it also gets splatted to the context.
+This way you never have to request fst or snd.
+For example:

+	let listOfTuples .,5 ~$ *$$
+	p . listOfTuples +@$
+$Output
+	[2,6,12,20,30]

 ## Vectorization

 Check out the full $QuickRef.
 Notice that the `+` and `*` ops actually take a `vec` instead of `num`.
 All this means is that the `vec` arg can actually be a list of any dimension and that the operation will be applied to all elements.